 Course Recognition for Universities

-Prospective students with certificate or diploma qualifications in leisure and health and encouraged to enrol.
+Prospective students with certificate or diploma qualifications in leisure and health are encouraged to enrol.
 Credit for this prior study may be granted depending on when this was completed.
 Previous work experience may also be considered.

 Graduates can work as recreational therapists, diversional therapists, recreation officers, and other exciting roles that use leisure and other tools to improve health and quality of life.
 Graduates can work in rehabilitation centres, psychiatric units, special schools, day care centres, aged care facilities, disability services and in a range of government, community services settings or private enterprises.
 The program combines theory and practice in leisure, education, psychology, management, aged care, disability and mental health, with a comprehensive foundation of the health sciences.
 Students will develop the professional competencies important for ethical and safe practice and high-quality care, and the skills to work in multidisciplinary teams.
 Evidence-based practice is one of the most important trends in healthcare today and is a strong feature of the program.
 You will also have opportunities to develop clinical reasoning, problem-solving and research skills through project-based and work-integrated learning experiences throughout the course.